mathmaster13/wakalito-android/README.md

 ## Credits

-No one on this list was involved in the code for this project.

 jan Tepo and kala pona Tonyu, for writing the code that I have the honor of butchering.

 kala pona Tonyu and waso Likipi, for wakalito, and jan Lepeka for the UCSUR implementation and making fonts that are amazingly easy to modify.